 During the hugely successful 2015 Pilot, visual awareness training was provided to 20 care providers and 208 professionals were supported.
 Throughout the pilot it was found that carers are not given appropriate training with regards to sight loss and how to best support those affected.
+An impact report produced in 2017 showed that 73% of care homes that took part noticed a positive impact since the training, 94% of participants felt they learned new skills they could use in everyday practice and 100% would recommend the training to others.
+The report can be read here.
 This fantastic new service ensures the best sight loss assistance, wellbeing and safety of residents in care homes in Wiltshire, Swindon and beyond.

 Over half of all care home residents in the UK are living with sight loss, the majority of which are currently unidentified or otherwise confused with other conditions such as Dementia and Alzheimer’s.

 It has been found that through our training, carers have enabled residents to participate in daily activities such as playing bingo, enjoying audio books and much more.